ben-harvey/ecs-scaledown/README.md

 # scale-ecs-service

-A GitHub Action that scales an ECS service by setting the desired task count for the service.
+A GitHub action that scales an ECS service by setting the desired task count for the service.

 ## Prerequisites

-This Action requires the following minimum set of IAM permissions:
+This action requires the following minimum set of IAM permissions:

 ```json
 {